Active noise canceling is one of those things that you don’t know you need in life until you try it.

 For example, you might have wondered why the Apple AirPods Pro didn’t make the list.
 These truly are exceptional ANC earbuds – so much so that most people use them as a benchmark when discussing other true wireless earbuds.

 So if you’re an Apple user, go for them.
 The only reason they didn’t make the cut is that non-Apple users won’t get as much mileage out of them.
 And the same goes for Samsung users and the Galaxy Buds Pro.

 Not All ANC Is Made Equal

 Lastly, we want to highlight just how complicated a feature ANC is.
 Consequently, many manufacturers still don’t have as good a handle on this technology.
 This is why it’s imperative that you only purchase ANC earbuds from companies that have a proven track record.

 But this is not a feature we would expect a no-name brand to implement well.
 It might happen.
 Anker is a relatively new company that makes affordable products with good ANC.
-But check what the reviews say first and don’t hold up hope.
+But check what the reviews say first, and don’t get your hopes up.
 Doing so will only set you up for disappointment.